1adore1/deadlock-winner-prediction/README.md

 ### Usage

-1. Preprocess the dataset by running:
+1. Preprocess the dataset by running (usually takes about 4 minutes):
 ```
 python preprocess.py
 ```